jeremycryan/Bleeper/reports/update.md

 - The **WaveNode** and **ToneNode** objects act as containers for their respective data types to put in linked lists.
 There are functions to update each node of a list, in the case of ToneNodes.

+Between these structures, I am able to generate tones at arbitrary frequency and 8-bit amplitude resolution, apply basic ASDR enveloping, and write the data to files.
+This fulfills about half of my MVP requirements.

 Additionally, I've structured the code into multiple files, made a makefile and gitignore, and created a test bench that lets me store data for testing.

 ## Next Steps